ay-garg/reencrypt-route-httpd/README.md

 # openssl req -new -key ayush.key -out ayush.csr -subj "/CN=httpd-rencrypt.ayush.com"
 ```

-## The CN I set here is same to the route hostname that I will create
+## The CN set here is same to the route hostname that will be created

 ## Obtain the application certificate
 ```